easybuilders/easybuild-tutorial/docs/2025-LUST/1_Intro/1_06_installation.md

 We do so only for the framework and easyblocks files as the easconfig files are not used to install EasyBuild.
 Instead we create our own EasyConfig file for EasyBuild which contains some additional packages that enable extra features in EasyBuild and also provide more information to Lmod.
-Next the configuration module for EasyBuild (see the next section, ["Configuring EasyBuild"](../1_07_configuration), for more information) and use the temporary installation of EasyBuild with our own EasyConfig file to do a proper installation of EasyBuild with module in the final location.
+Next we load the LUMI-specific configuration module for EasyBuild (see the next section, ["Configuring EasyBuild"](../1_07_configuration), for more information) and use the temporary installation of EasyBuild with our own EasyConfig file to do a proper installation of EasyBuild with module in the final location.